jinkyu032/FedMLB/README.md

 <div>
 <img src='./misc/framework.png'>
 </div>
-This repository provides detailed information for reproducing results presented in the paper, including clients data splits, hyperparameters and model.
+This repository provides detailed information for reproducing results presented in the paper. <br />
+it includes models, hyperparameters, and implementation of client's data generation for {non-iid, iid} data distributions.

 ## :gear: Setup
 ### Dependencies